 “Faith Alone” and “Scripture Alone” (Luther’s assertions– and both of which are unscriptural, by the way) don’t provide the answers.
 I can depend on the Church’s wisdom in the CCC to find any response.
 As Blessed Pope John Paul II said:

-“I ask all the Church’s shepherds and faithful members to receive this Catechism in a spirit of communion and to make careful use of it in carrying out their mission to proclaim the faith and to call to the gospel life.
-This Catechism is given to them to serve as a sure and authentic source book for the teaching of Catholic doctrine and especially for the composition of local catechisms.
+“I ask all the Church’s shepherds and faithful members to receive this Catechism in a spirit of communion and to make careful use of it in carrying out their mission to proclaim the faith and the call to the gospel life.
+This Catechism is given to them to serve as a sure and authentic sourcebook for the teaching of Catholic doctrine and especially for the composition of local catechisms.
 It is also offered to all the faithful who want to understand better the inexhaustible riches of salvation.”

 Now, my question for you, dear reader, IS in this Year of Faith declared by Pope Benedict Emeritus, are you taking advantage of this amazing Sacred Guidebook of the Magisterium of the Catholic Church?
 If not, you aren't taking advantage of this Free Guidebook for a Great Life.
 I encourage you to try this: “A chapter a day keeps the enemy away.”
 (I made that one up, but I've watched it totally work.)
 Thus, be it a chapter of The Bible or a chapter of the CCC, commit to a chapter of either, or preferably BOTH, and watch how each part of your life becomes fuller, richer, and wiser.